About

 In 2008, a decision was made to form a not-for-profit corporation to ensure uninterrupted meal services to this vulnerable population.

 Since the program started, more than 500,000 meals have been delivered to the elderly and homebound citizens in Galveston.
-More than 28,000 meals will be delivered this year alone.
+Annually, GIMOW delivers over 50,000 meals to Island residents.